Neil Britton Gallery

 Pictured: Fragments Entwined by Reni Gower

 Mariam Eqbal's progressive and experimental works of video/animation, drawings, and prints, explore the fundamentals of change through repetition branching into time and motion.
 Her work has been exhibited throughout the United States, and in Canada and England.
 Most recently she received multiple 2015 Awards of Merit in the categories of experimental film, sound, concept, and creativity in the Accolade Global Film Competition.
-Sponsored by the VWC Art Department with the curatorial collaborative Popblossom, a curator and artist collaborative which explores collaboration in contemporary art, founded by former gallery owners Lorrie Saunders and Brad Hall.
+Sponsored by the VWC Art Department and Popblossom, a curator and artist collaborative founded by former gallery owners Lorrie Saunders and Brad Hall.

 Pictured: Rippling by Mariam Eqbal